-Broad Ocean Area: This species may occur in the BOA of the Action Area.
-While one individual of this species was sighted on an April/May 2010 shipboard survey conducted between the Hawaiian Islands and Guam via Wake Island (PISFC 2010b), this species is typically a nearshore species and these sightings may have been in a nearshore area.
+Broad Ocean Area: This species may occur in southern portions of the BOA of the Action Area.
+While one individual of this species was sighted on an April/May 2010 shipboard survey conducted between the Hawaiian Islands and Guam via Wake Island (PISFC 2010b), this species is typically a nearshore species in the central and western Pacific and these sightings may have been in a nearshore area.
 This species also occurs in nearshore waters of the Hawaiian Islands (Carretta et al. 2013) where the species has been recorded throughout the year with most sightings in waters less than 500 m (1,640 ft) deep (Baird et al. 2013).
-The Pacific stock assessment report for the Hawaiian stock of spinner dolphins reports a minimum population estimate of 585 individuals for this species (Carretta et al. 2016).
+Individuals from these nearshore stocks are not likely to occur in the Action Area, but the pelagic form of this species in the eastern tropical Pacific (east of 145° W and from 24° N to 10° S; IUCN 2018) is likely to occur in the southern portion of the BOA of the Action Area.

 Vicinity of Illeginni Islet: Spinner dolphins are known to occur in the central and western Pacific Ocean in American Samoa, Cook Islands, Micronesia, Fiji, French Polynesia, Guam, Kiribati, New Caledonia, Niue, CNMI, Papua New Guinea, Samoa, Solomon Islands, Tonga, Tuvalu, and Vanuatu.
-There are multiple surface sightings of spinner dolphins recorded at USAKA (Table 4-3).
-On July 27, 2006, a large group of spinner dolphins was sighted near the helipad on Illeginni Islet (Table 4-3).
+There are multiple surface sightings of spinner dolphins recorded at USAKA (Table 3-3).
+On July 27, 2006, a large group of spinner dolphins was sighted near the helipad on Illeginni Islet (Table 3-3).
 Because of the number of sightings of spinner dolphins in the area, as well as in the deep ocean waters around USAKA, it is likely that they are relatively common around Illeginni Islet.

 Date Location Number of Dolphins

 October 23, 2005 Near Carlson 50

 June 21, 2006 Shark Pit 6

 July 27, 2006 Near Helipad on Illeginni Islet 100

 February 26, 2007 Outside SAR, along the reef 100

 February 23, 2007 Oceanside, southwest of Kwajalein Atoll 36

 March 1, 2007 Between Legan and Lone Palm 100

 May 3, 2007 South Pass 60

 May 3, 2007 Oceanside, off Kwajalein Golf Course 50

 May 3, 2007 Oceanside, off Big Bustard 30

 May 11, 2007 Lagoon Meck 30

 May 15, 2007 Near Parrothead Buoys 1-3 10

 June 1, 2007 West Lagoon 5

+Source: USAE 2007

-Table 4-3 Documented Occurrences of Spinner Dolphins at USAKA
+Table 3-3.Documented Occurrences of Spinner Dolphins at USAKA